 Lindsay’s pictures were what first drew me to her beautiful blog, but her hilarious personality is what kept me around.
 Pinch of Yum is a goldmine of clever and creative recipes that make me drool at the sight of them, and they are delivered to you in the funnest way possible.
 There’s also the fact that every single picture on the blog is SO COSY.
 Too much cosy, maybe, if that even exists (I’m sure it doesn’t).
 Anyway, Lindsay and her husband went through a super tough time at the beginning of the year and have both still managed to maintain their positive presence in the online food world.
 If you’ve got five minutes, it would be lovely of you to head over to their site and send them some love and support.
 I can’t think of any people who deserve it more.
 While you’re there, you can check out her 30-Minute Vegetarian Meatballs – which are LEGIT – on top of polenta?
 Oh my god – so good.
 Also the tastiest Glowing Grilled Summer Detox Salad is phenomenal and will totally get you through the warmer months.

 It wouldn’t be a post about food bloggers if I didn’t mention Tieghan of Half Baked Harvest.
 If there’s one thing you need to know, it’s that Tieghan is a hustler: she’s been doing this since she was a teenager, and boy oh boy is she good at it.
 I follow her on most (if not all?) social media platforms and she lives and breathes this world and it totally shows in her recipes and photographs.
 I’ve never seen Crockpot Creamy Cashew Chicken look this good, and let me tell ya – it tastes legit – like a flavour explosion in your mouth.
 This is the blog to come to if you’re in it for the long haul – as most of Tieghan’s recipes do require a fair amount of time and ingredients – but don’t let that scare you.
 Every second is worth it.
 She also makes the most delicious Crockpot Mexican Chili Lime Chicken.
-Can you say yum?! *Tieghan is actually working on her first cookbook, so I’ll make sure to leave a link to where you can buy it once it’s released.
-I can’t wait to get my hands on a copy!
+Can you say yum?!

 If you needed any indication at all that Lily is your girl when it comes to food, you could just look at the title of her blog.
 Kale and Caramel is such an original blog name and I feel as though that originality leaks through with the food and photography on Lily’s blog.
 Her writing is so fluid and emotive, and perhaps it’s because she grew up in such an interesting environment, but I feel like she is just so wise.
 I really love learning from her through little tid-bits on her social media and within the recipes themselves.
 You must try her Vegan Banana Pudding Pops for a healthier take on the traditional banana paddle pop and her Black Sesame Tofu Tacos with Sriracha Sour Cream and Kimchi Marinated Veggies to replace your typical taco night dish!
 Lily released her first cookbook in May, which you can buy here.